titcoin/titcoin/README.md

 Getting the source code
 ------------------------

-If you are a user and are only downloading the source code in order to deploy the software (i.e. installing it on your system), please always download a **fresh copy** of the source tree!
-Use this link for downloading the source code: https://github.com/titcoin/titcoin/archive/master.zip
+If you are not a Titcoin developer and are only downloading the source code in order to deploy the software (i.e. installing it on your system), please always download a **fresh copy** of the source tree!
+Use this link for downloading the source code: https://github.com/titcoin/titcoin/archive/master.zip Or even better, go to https://github.com/titcoin/titcoin/releases and download the source code that is attached to the release that you want to install on your system.

 Do not use `git pull` or `git fetch` for downloading updates since the last checkout!
 The reason is that we might do coordinated rebases from time to time for cleaning up commits, and you will get confusing error messages when attempting to pull a rebased branch into your local branch.
 If you are a developer interested in getting involved, please get in contact so we can work out a coordinated development strategy.